-The national New Zealand Space Challenge is to develop and apply space data and space technologies to current problems.
-With Antarctica as an analogue of future space exploration, the 2018 Challenge seeks innovative solutions to enable safer, more efficient navigation across Antarctica.
+The national New Zealand Space Challenge is brought to you by partners ChristchurchNZ and SpaceBase to develop and apply space data and space technologies to solve current problems today.

-This Challenge is for everyone who's got a great idea to develop or an already existing solution being used elsewhere that could solve the Problem!
+This Challenge is for everyone who's got a great idea to develop, or an already existing solution being used elsewhere that could solve the problem!